DevMate/DevMateKit/README.md

 ### Test Integration

 1\.
-Add the following string to the import section of your application delegate class file or to the special bridging header of your Swift target:
+Add the following string to the import section of your application Objective-C delegate class file or to the special bridging header of your Swift target:

 ````objective-c
 #import <DevMateKit/DevMateKit.h>